-Table 7.2.1 Trouble shooting for SR03
+Table 7.2.1 Trouble shooting for SR11

-The sensor does not give any signal

-Check the electrical resistance of the sensor between the green

-(-) and white (+) wire.
+The sensor does not give any signal Check the electrical resistance of the sensor between the green (-) and white (+) wire.
 Use a multimeter at the 200 $\Omega$ range.
 Measure the sensor resistance first with one polarity, than reverse the polarity.
 Take the average value.
 The typical resistance of the wiring is 0.1 $\Omega/m$ .
-Typical resistance should be the typical sensor resistance of 100 to 200 $\Omega$ plus 1.5 $\Omega$ for the total resistance of two wires (back and forth) of each 5 m.
+Typical resistance should be the typical sensor resistance of 40 to 60 $\Omega$ plus 1.5 $\Omega$ for the total resistance of two wires (back and forth) of each 5 m.
 Infinite resistance indicates a broken circuit; zero or a low resistance indicates a short circuit.

-Check if the sensor reacts to light: put the multimeter at its most sensitive range of DC voltage measurement, typically the $100 \times 10^{-3}$ VDC range or lower.
-Expose the sensor to strong light source, for instance a 100 W light bulb at $1 \times 10^{-1}$ m distance.
-The signal should read $> 2 \times 10^{-3}$ V now.
+Check if the sensor reacts to light: put the multimeter at its most sensitive range of DC voltage measurement, typically the 100 x 10 -3 VDC range or lower.
+Expose the sensor to strong light source, for instance a 100 W light bulb at 1 x 10 -1 m distance.
+The signal should read > 2 x 10 -3 V now.
 Darken the sensor either by putting something over it or switching off the light.
-The instrument voltage output should go down and within one minute approach 0 V.

-Check the data acquisition by applying a 1 x $10^{-6}$ V source to it in the 1 x $10^{-6}$ V range.
+The instrument voltage output should go down and within one minute approach 0 V. Check the data acquisition by applying a 1 x 10 -6 V source to it in the 1 x 10 -6 V range.
 The sensor signal is unrealistically high or low.

-Note that night-time signals may be negative (down to -5 W/m on clear windless nights), due to zero offset a.
+Note that night-time signals may be negative (down to $-5 \text{ W/m}^2$ on clear windless nights), due to zero offset a.
 Check if the pyranometer has clean domes.
 Check the location of the pyranometer; are there any obstructions that could explain the measurement result.
 Check the orientation / levelling of the pyranometer.
 Check if the right calibration factor is entered into the algorithm.
 Please note that each sensor has its own individual calibration factor, as documented in its calibration certificate.
 Check if the voltage reading is divided by the calibration factor in review of the algorithm.
 Check the condition of the wiring at the logger.

-Check the cable condition looking for cable breaks.
+Check the condition of the wiring for cable breaks.
 Check the range of the data logger; signal can be negative (this could be out of range) or the amplitude could be out of range.

-Check the data acquisition by applying a 1 x $10^{-6}$ V source to it in the 1 x $10^{-6}$ V range.
+Check the data acquisition by applying a 1 x 10 -6 V source to it in the 1 x 10 -6 V range.
 Look at the output.
 Check if the output is as expected.
 Check the data acquisition by short circuiting the data acquisition input with a 100 $\Omega$ resistor.
 Look at the output.
-Check if the output is close to 0 W/m.

-The sensor signal shows unexpected variations

-Check the presence of strong sources of electromagnetic radiation (radar, radio etc.)

-Check the condition of the shielding.
+Check if the output is close to 0 W/m .
+The sensor signal shows unexpected variations Check the presence of strong sources of electromagnetic radiation (radar, radio etc.) Check the condition of the shielding.
 Check the condition of the sensor cable.

-Check if the cable is not moving during the measurement

-The dome shows internal condensation.

-Arrange to send the sensor back to Hukseflux for diagnosis.
+Check if the cable is not moving during the measurement The outer dome shows internal condensation.
+In case there is a minor layer of moisture that is hardly visible: replace the desiccant and wait a few days to see if the situation improves.
+In case of condensation of droplets: disassemble the instrument and dry out the parts.
+The inner dome shows internal condensation Arrange to send the sensor back to Hukseflux for diagnosis.